rime/weasel/INSTALL.md

 ## Preparation

 Assume we already have an installation of **Visual Studio 2015** including the component "MFC and ATL support".

 Install dev tools: `git`, `cmake`
 Download third-party libraries: `boost(>=1.60.0)`

+Optional:
+install `bash` (available via Git for Windows) for installing data files from `brise`;
-Optional: install `python` for building OpenCC dictionaries
+install `python` for building OpenCC dictionaries.

 ## Checkout source code